miamtech/mealz-documentation/web_versioned_docs/version-8.3/customization/affiliated-websites.md

 On the affiliated website, Mealz needs to ask to the user which store they wants to shop in, so we can know which product to present them.

 This means that, when they are redirected to your website, they expect to be on the store they chose earlier.
+But if the last time they were on your website they chose a different store, this store will still be selected on redirection...

-**Which means that we need you to provide us a way to force the store !**
+**Which means that we need you to provide us a way to override the chosen store !**

-Just like hookCallback, Mealz needs a callback that it can call when it needs to force the store.
+Just like hookCallback, Mealz needs a callback that it can call when it needs to override the store.
 You can set this callback with `window.miam.hook.setForcePosCallback: (callback: (posExtId: string) => boolean) => void`.

   :::note